Exactly Solvable Topological Phase Transition in a Quantum Dimer Model

 \textit{Topological phase transition on the triangular lattice}--- In contrast to quantum dimer models considered on bipartite lattices \cite{henley1997relaxation,fradkin2004bipartite,moessner2011introduction}, the RK quantum dimer model on the unweighted triangular lattice is known to be in a $\Z_2$ quantum spin liquid phase~\cite{moessner2001resonating,misguich2008quantum,ioselevich2002groundstate,moessner2011introduction}.
 By considering non-uniform edge weights on the triangular lattice, we show that the quantum dimer model defined in Eq.~\eqref{eqn:Htri} undergoes a topological phase transition from a $\Z_2$ quantum spin liquid to a columnar ordered phase.

 The $2\times1$ periodic weights on the triangular lattice were first introduced and studied for the \emph{classical} dimer model in Ref.~\cite{nash2017dimer}, where the authors studied the amoebas and geometry of the magnetically-altered Kasteleyn matrix \cite{kenyon2006dimers}, showing an associated Chern number change indicates a classical phase transition at $\wt=3$, although the nature of the phases and type of phase transition are not explored.
-In this Letter, we consider the \emph{quantum} dimer model on the $2\times1$ periodic triangular lattice, and show that the model undergoes a quantum phase transition, characterized by the \emph{vison} correlator, across $\wt=3$.
+In this Letter, we consider the \emph{quantum} dimer model on the $2\times1$ periodic triangular lattice, and show that the model undergoes a quantum phase transition, characterized by the \emph{vison} correlator and the topological min-entropy, across $\wt=3$.

-We note by construction the quantum dimer model of Eq.~\eqref{eqn:Htri} is exactly solvable, including through the transition point $\wt=3$: The exact ground state is given by Eq.~\eqref{eqn:weighted-RK-wavefunction}, and all correlators can be expressed exactly in terms of the associated Kasteleyn matrix \cite{kasteleyn1961statistics,fisher1961stastical,temperley1961dimer,kasteleyn1963dimer} (a specific weighted adjacency matrix; see Supplemental Material) and its inverse \cite{temperley1961dimer,fisher1961stastical,montroll1963correlations,kenyon1997local,fendley2002classical}.
-In particular, the dimer-dimer and vison correlators in Eqs.~\eqref{eqn:dimer} and \eqref{eqn:visonK}, which identify the quantum phase, have exact expressions which can be studied analytically as well as evaluated numerically to high (even arbitrary \cite{wilson1997determinant,lee1995fraction,nakos1997fraction,shah2025breakdown}) precision.
-The dimer-dimer correlator $C_{\mu\nu}^d$ is defined as
+We note by construction the quantum dimer model of Eq.~\eqref{eqn:Htri} is exactly solvable, including through the transition point $\wt=3$: The exact ground state is given by Eq.~\eqref{eqn:weighted-RK-wavefunction}, and all correlators can be expressed exactly in terms of the associated Kasteleyn matrix \cite{kasteleyn1961statistics,fisher1961stastical,temperley1961dimer,kasteleyn1963dimer} (a specific weighted adjacency matrix; see Supplemental Material \cite{sm}) and its inverse \cite{temperley1961dimer,fisher1961stastical,montroll1963correlations,kenyon1997local,fendley2002classical}.
+In particular, the dimer-dimer and vison correlators defined below, which identify the quantum phase, have exact expressions which can be studied analytically as well as evaluated numerically to high (even arbitrary \cite{wilson1997determinant,lee1995fraction,nakos1997fraction,shah2025breakdown}) precision.
+Additionally, as we will see, the phase transition can be detected analytically by the topological min-entropy, which diagnoses topological order, and which changes from the topological value $\log2$ for $\wt<3$, to $0$ for $\wt>3$.